About me, Dave Clarke, writer of

 I attended Charleston Primary School that at that time had husband and wife teachers.
 Mrs Arthur taught grades 1-3, Mr Arthur taught grades 4-7.
 Kids leaving Charleston Primary School had a reputation for having poor English language skills; I certainly did poorly in first year high school English.
 I went to the high school section of Oakbank Area School.

 There were only two of my teachers that I liked in high school and no doubt this was a major factor in me hating high school.
-Another factor was that I was no good at sport.
+Another factor was that I was no good at sport and hated having to participate.
 As subjects I loved mathematics and science.
 Had I enjoyed high school I probably would have completed it, doing five years rather than three, and gone on to do some sort of science course in university.

-For eight years after leaving school at age 15 I worked on the family dairy farm; where I educated myself (a very patchy education) from a set of Encyclopaedia Britannica (one of my best ever investments), taught myself some general science, some mineralogy and the qualitative chemical analysis of minerals, lapidary and astronomy and a little mathematics.
+For eight years after leaving school at age 15 I worked on the family dairy farm; where I educated myself (a very patchy education) from a set of Encyclopaedia Britannica (one of my best ever investments), subscribed to a science/maths educational magazine, taught myself some general science, some mineralogy and the qualitative chemical analysis of minerals, lapidary and astronomy and a little mathematics.

 Aurland Fjord, Norway